lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

+.. _style_properties:

 ================
-Style properties
+Style Properties
 ================

 Size and position
 -----------------

-Properties related to size, position, alignment and layout of the objects.
+Properties related to size, position, alignment and layout of Widgets.

 width
 ~~~~~

-Sets the width of object.
+Sets the width of Widget.
 Pixel, percentage and `LV_SIZE_CONTENT` values can be used.
 Percentage values are relative to the width of the parent's content area.

 .. raw:: html